byteplus-sdk/effects-sdk-android-camera/README.md

 - UI/UX is simple and functional for demo only
 - Some edge case error handling may not be included yet

-Yet we'd like to clarify that the above are limitations of how the project is implemented, NOT the limitations from the Effect SDK.
+Yet we'd like to clarify that the above are limitations of how the project is implemented, NOT the limitations from the Effects SDK.

 If you'd like to see a full-fledged demo, please request for such at BytePlus team too.